 There is no specific preparation for chemotherapy and radiation therapy.
 However, it is recommended to have a healthy lifestyle before liver cancer treatment starts.
 Additionally, it is recommended to inform the doctors about the medical problems you suffer from and the medications you are taking.
 This way, your cancer treatment can be planned according to your needs.

-The liver resection option is only possible for the patients who are suffering from stage 1 liver cancer.
+The liver resection option is only possible for patients who are suffering from stage 1 liver cancer.
 In the later stages, liver resection not performed because it is highly ineffective.
 Rather, a combination of chemotherapy and radiation therapy is performed as a traditional cancer treatment.

 • During chemotherapy, strong drugs are used to fight cancer cells.
 These chemotherapy drugs can be injected or swallowed as a pill.